CMakePP/CMakePPLang/paper/paper.md

 CMake has become the *de facto* standard tool for building C, C++, and Fortran programs of moderate to large size.
 However, as the size of a project increases, the complexity of the CMake code to build it tends to also increase.
-In addition, as more tooling is built around CMake to make building projects with CMake easier and less error prone, these tools will need to be designed in a maintainable and testable way.[@ref_needed]
+In addition, as more tooling is built around CMake, there is a need to make building projects with CMake easier and less error prone, while also ensuring these tools are designed in a maintainable and testable way.[@ref_needed]
 The complexity of builds will also increase as we move toward heterogeneous systems, requiring programs to leverage a